The United States moves to facilitate sanctions against Syria after Trump engages - ExBulletin

 On Friday, the US Treasury Department said that Syria had received a general license that authorizes transactions involving the Syrian government, as well as the Central Bank and public enterprises.

-The GL25 license authorizes transactions prohibited by the Syrian sanctions regulation, effectively rising sanctions against Syria and will allow new investment and private sector activities in accordance with the first first America strategy, she said in a press release.
+The GL25 license authorizes transactions prohibited by the Syrian sanctions regulation, effectively rising sanctions with regard to Syria and will allow new investment and private sector activities in accordance with the first first America strategy, he said in a press release.

-The US State Department simultaneously issued a 180 -day derogation under the Caesar law to ensure that sanctions do not hinder investments and do not advance restoration and reconstruction efforts, Secretary of State Rubio said in a statement.
+The US State Department simultaneously issued a renunciation of 180 days under the Caesar law to ensure that sanctions do not hinder investments, and are putting forward efforts to restore and reconstruction of the Syrias, said Secretary of State Marco Rubio statement.

 Rubio has declared that derogations will facilitate the supply of electricity, energy, water and sanitation, and will allow a more effective humanitarian response through Syria.